holliscrowder/pathfinder/README.md

 ---

 ## Features
-PathFinder users can create a profile with authentication, create new paths, view, update, and delete existing paths, and view path counts by status.
+PathFinder users are greated with an AI-generated motivational message on the homescreen.
+Users can create a profile with authentication, create new paths, view, update, and delete existing paths, and view path counts by status.

 _Sign Up:_ Create a user profile on the sign up page by entering a username and creating and confirming a password.